gvamero/Hewalex2Mqtt/README.md

-I created a personal copy from https://github.com/Chibald/Hewalex2Mqtt I followed the discussion on https://gathering.tweakers.net/forum/list_messages/2069540 At the end i want to use AppDeamon, use jojan265 described the steps to be taken https://gathering.tweakers.net/forum/view_message/79522762
+I created a personal copy from https://github.com/Chibald/Hewalex2Mqtt I followed the discussion on https://gathering.tweakers.net/forum/list_messages/2069540 At the end i want to use AppDeamon, user jojan265 described the steps to be taken https://gathering.tweakers.net/forum/view_message/79522762
-I think jojan265 created https://github.com/HJKLMN/HomeAssistant-Hewalex2MQTT, but it is not complete (e.g. jojan has not included devices like PCWU, which Chibald has) , so i updated my  repository with the files
+I think jojan265 created https://github.com/HJKLMN/HomeAssistant-Hewalex2MQTT, but it is not complete (e.g. jojan has not included devices like PCWU, which Chibald has) , so i updated
+HJKLMN repository with the missing files from Chibald.

-On top of these changes, i added mqtt and configration.yaml as these make they covert the mqtt messags into home assistant instances.
+On top of these changes, i added mqtt and configuration.yaml (see https://www.home-assistant.io/integrations/sensor.mqtt/) as these make they covert the mqtt messags into home assistant instances.

-I remove the remarks from Chibald readme.md that don't make sense for me
+The YAML files are located in the root installation folder of where you installed Home Assistant Do not overwrite the existing files as these contain parameters for other Home Assistant components.
+Instead add the contents of the new files to the existing files.

 # Hewalex 2 Mqtt
 Mqtt gateway for solar pump Hewalex ZPS-18e? with Geco controller G-422-P09(A)? and Hewalex PCWU 3kW heat pump